wristtattoo/jekyll-klise/13daysoffigma.md

 comments: false
 tags: figma 13 days 13DOF
 ---
+### Day 10 - Brutalist Design is the bad influence we all need
+Figma Prototype: <a href="/13-days-of-figma-day-10-brutalist-design-is-the-bad-influence-we-all-need/" title="Day 10 - Brutalist Design is the bad influence we all need" alt="Day 10 - Brutalist Design is the bad influence we all need">Day 10 - Brutalist Design is the bad influence we all need</a>

+> Law of Prägnanz research confirms that people are better able to visually process and remember simple figures than complex figures.
+The human eye likes to find simplicity and order in complex shapes because it prevents us from becoming overwhelmed with information.

+Inspired by [Issue 100](/issue-100-13-april-2018-brutalist-design-graphic-artist-illustration/){:title="Issue 100"}{:alt="Issue 100"} - [Brutalist Design is the bad influence we all need
+](https://www.imaginarycloud.com/blog/why-we-need-web-brutalism/){:title="Brutalist Design is the bad influence we all need"}{:alt="Brutalist Design is the bad influence we all need"}{:target="_blank"}

+---

+<br><br>

 ### Day 9 - How to Write any Error Message
 Figma Prototype: <a href="/13-days-of-figma-day-9-how-to-write-any-error-message/" title="Day 9 - How to Write any Error Message" alt="Day 9 - How to Write any Error Message">Day 9 - How to Write any Error Message</a>